Faculty And Staff

 Operations & Student Services Manager

+Kristina Borg (she/her) is an administrative professional with a deep admiration for arts-based education and research.
+She is a settler living and working in Tkaronto as the Operations and Student Services Manager at the Toronto Art Therapy Institute.
 In her role at TATI, Kristina is responsible for managing systems and records relating to the college’s daily operations and student services, in collaboration with the rest of the staff team.
 Kristina has a long history of curiosity towards and love of the arts and their ability to heal and connect, particularly through her interests in dance and music.
 She holds an HBA in Modern Languages, Literatures and Cultures from Mount Allison University, an MA in Spanish Linguistics from the University of Ottawa, and she has also pursued graduate studies in dance and cultural research.
 Kristina loves being part of the community of caring and creative folks at the Toronto Art Therapy Institute and she is always happy to provide support and guidance to prospective applicants, current and past students, instructors, and other community members.
 Kristina can be reached at kristinab@tati.on.ca.

 Practicum Coordinator